Select Department

 Many people feel that using a timecode (DVS) setup can give you the best of all worlds.

 Many modern players (like CDJs) support HID connectivity, which allows you to accomplish the same thing, without the use of special timecode records or CDs.
-Basically, this allows you to use your CDJs “as controllers” in your favorite software.
+This allows you to use your CDJs “as controllers” in your favourite software.

-And of course Headphones!
-If you produce as well then you’ll need another set as flat response cans are no good for mixing especially in loud environments.
+And, of course, headphones!
+If you produce as well then you’ll need another set as flat response cans are not good for mixing especially in loud environments.
 This is all about headphones.

 If you are looking at production and DJing these cans from Reloop are their first studio headphones, with a bass boost switch for your DJ sets.